Snowball Cookies

 • If the dough is too firm after chilling to roll into balls, let it sit at room temperature for about 15 minutes, or until it softens up.

-• Let them rest before rolling.
+• Roll them twice in powdered sugar.
 The cookies will be very delicate right after baking.
-Let the baked cookies cool on the baking sheet for 5 minutes and then carefully roll them in powdered sugar.
+I let the baked cookies cool on the baking sheet for 5 minutes and then carefully roll them in powdered sugar.
+They will be lightly coated at this point.
 Once they’re completely cool, roll them a second time to give them more of a powdered sugar coating.

 • I like to make these cookies very small.
 Roll the dough into 1-inch (or smaller) balls.